-In early 1828, the Swedish chemist J. Y. Berzelius established that amber consists of a volatile aromatic oil, two soluble fractions of a resin, succinic acid, and 90% of the insoluble residue.
+In early 1828, the Swedish chemist J. Y. Berzelius established that amber chemical composition consists of a volatile aromatic oil, two soluble fractions of a resin, succinic acid, and 90% of the insoluble residue.
 At that time, amber was already used in medicine, zoologists widely used its preservative properties, and botanists, by the nature of the insoluble residue, tried to determine from which species of pine it originated.

 Sometime later, in the Baltic amber – succinite (from the Latin name for pine, which grew in the distant past on the territory of the modern Baltic) discovered the bi-cyclic alcohol borneol and succinic acid.
 Various amounts of succinic acid were contained not only in unchanged amber, but also in products made of them, which have lain in the ground for more than one millennium.
 Attempts to ascertain the geographical affiliation of such amber served as an important factor for its further study in the last century.
-It turned out that succinic acid is a characteristic feature of succinite.
+It turned out that succinic acid is a characteristic feature of succinite and have wide healing benefits.
 This feature has become widely used in the determination of amber from archaeological tombs.
 According to the German scientist O.Helma, the content of succinic acid in succinite ranges from 3 to 8%: the smallest is in transparent succinite (3.2-4.5%), the highest is in the weathered surface crust (8.2%).
 This allowed O. Helm to determine the birthplace of amber, which was discovered during archaeological excavations in Italy.

 Later instrumental methods of analysis were involved in the study of amber.
 It turned out that amber of various ages (and from different fields) is quite well diagnosed by IR absorption spectra.
 In some, acidic functions predominate, in others, essential functions.
 For example, the infrared spectra of amber from the cretaceous sediments of Spain contain absorption bands of free acid groups, and the infrared spectra of oligocene amber have no such bands, instead they have clearly shown strong absorptions corresponding to ether groups.
 Absolutely no acid functions was in Baltic amber.